HorizenOfficial/horizen-docs/docs/2-migration/01-overview.md

 - For **EON**: all EOA (Externally owned accounts) balances have been automatically migrated  to the same address (EON and Base share the same address format, and users can use the same wallet keys). <br/>
 The amounts staked by forgers or delegators have also been migrated and moved to the same address in the new chain.<br/>
-Smart contracts, ZEN balances locked in smart contracts and stakes delegated by smart contracts have **not** be migrated.
+Smart contracts, ZEN balances locked in smart contracts and stakes delegated by smart contracts have **not** been migrated.

 - For **ZEND Mainchain**: the migration covered all $ZEN funds locked in UTXOs of type PayToPubKeyHash (single address) or  PayToScriptHash Multisig (multisig address).
 Note: we estimated that 99% of current UTXOs are part of these groups.<br/>
 A simple manual claim of the funds will be required because the address format on the two chains is different (Bitcoin-format in the old Horizen chain, Ethereum format on Base).
 An automatic migration like the one from EON has not been performed here, because the on-chain UTXO structure does not track the original key/address owning it, making it impossible to map between old and new addresses.